defiant-light/codeTutor/_PRESS-RELEASE.md

   Language Exchange

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  People who are trying to learn a new language get to practice with another person.
+  People who are trying to learn a new language can now practice with another person through the Language Exchange.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
   Are you trying to learn a language?
 Do you need someone to practice speaking with?
-This product will connect you with another person immediately through video chat to practice your language skills.
+This product will connect you with another person through video chat to practice your language skills.

 ## Problem ##
-  > Describe the problem your product solves.
   When learning a new language there's a lack of opportunity to practice live speaking and comprehension.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
   Now anyone can practice anytime, anywhere with another person.
+Just open up the Language Exchange to be connected to a live partner.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
   Are you trying to learn a language?
 Do you need someone to practice speaking with?
 With our product get to fluency faster than you thought you would.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
   Just fire up your browser and we'll connect you with a language partner.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   I've tried Rosetta Stone.
 I've tried Pimsleur.
 Actually talking with a live person kept me engaged and the social interaction kept me coming back.

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
   Go to the Language Exchange now!